bio-tools/biohackathon2022/paper/paper.md

 ## EDAM usage in bio.tools

 For each section of the ontology (topic, operation, data, format) a nested pie plot displays the usage of concepts for annotating biotools entries.
-For each section a plot is displayed using the version 1.25  of EDAM and a another using the development version of EDAM.
-In the latest the new concepts are highleted as they are not available for annotation usage in bio.tools.
+For each section a plot is displayed using the development version of EDAM and a another using the version 1.25 of EDAM.
+In the first, the new concepts are highleted as they are not available for annotation usage in bio.tools.

 **Vocab:**

+Obsolete concepts: concepts that were juged to be obsolete in a later version but are not deleted from the owl ontology file.
+They are marked as deprecated but can still be referenced with their URI.

 Auxiliary concepts: concepts annotated with the property "notRecommandedForAnnotation".
 This concept are usually placeholders to organize other sub-concepts and should not be use to annotate